 Mr. Desmarais is Chairman of Power since 1996.
 He also served as Co-Chief Executive Officer of Power from 1996 until his retirement from that position in February, 2020, previously having assumed various positions since he joined Power in 1981.
-He is Chairman of Power Financial, previously having served as Executive Co-Chairman of Power Financial from 2015 to March 2020, Co-Chairman of Power Financial from 2015 and Chairman of Power Financial from 1990 to 2005.
+He is Chairman of Power Financial and also served as Executive Co-Chairman from 2015 to March 2020, Co-Chairman from 2008 to 2015, Chairman of the Executive Committee from 2005 to 2008, Executive Chairman from 1990 to 2005, Vice-Chairman from 1989 to 1990, President and Chief Operating

+Officer from 1986 to 1989 and Vice-President from 1984 to 1985.
 From 1982 to 1990, he was a member of the Management Committee of Pargesa Holding SA; in 1991, he became Executive Vice-Chairman and then Executive Chairman of the Committee; from 2003 to 2019, he was Co-Chief Executive Officer.
-He is a director of many Power group companies in North America, including Lifeco, Canada Life, Empower, Putnam, IGM, IG Wealth Management and Mackenzie Inc. In Europe, he has been a director of Groupe Bruxelles Lambert since 1990, its Chairman since 2019, and a director of SGS SA.
-He was a director of LafargeHolcim Ltd. until 2020, of Total SA until 2017, of GDF Suez from 2001 to 2014, and of Imerys S.A. from 1998 to 2008.
-Mr. Desmarais is a member of The Business Council of Canada and past Chairman.
-He is also active on a number of philanthropic advisory councils and he serves as Honorary Co-Chair of the Jewish General Hospital's Tomorrows are Made Here Campaign.
+He is a director of many Power group companies in North America, including Lifeco, Canada Life, IGM, IG Wealth Management and Mackenzie Inc. In Europe, he has been a director of Groupe Bruxelles Lambert since 1990 and its Chairman since 2019.
+He was a director of Empower, Putnam Investments and SGS SA until 2023, of LafargeHolcim Ltd. until 2020, of Total SA until 2017, of GDF Suez from 2001 to 2014, and of Imerys S.A. from 1998 to 2008.
+Mr. Desmarais is a Senior Trustee (non-fiduciary status) of The Brookings Institution (Washington) and a member of Brookings International Advisory Council.
+He is a member of The Business Council of Canada and past Chairman.
+Mr. Desmarais is also active on a number of philanthropic advisory councils and he serves as Honorary Co-Chair of the Jewish General Hospital's Tomorrows are Made Here Campaign.
 In 2005, he was named an Officer of the Order of Canada, in 2009, an Officer of the Ordre national du Québec and, in 2012, Chevalier de la Légion d'honneur in France.
 In May, 2022, Mr. Desmarais was inducted into the Order of the Canadian Business Hall of Fame.
 He has received a number of Honorary Doctorates.
 Mr. Desmarais is a trustee of the Desmarais Family Residuary Trust.
 [8]